+High Sustained Limit (HSL) for an Energy Storage Resource (ESR)

+The limit established by the QSE, expressed as a MW value that may be less than, equal to, or greater than zero, continuously updated in Real-Time.
+A positive HSL for an ESR describes the maximum sustained energy discharging capability of the ESR.
+A negative HSL for an ESR describes the minimum temporary energy charging capability of the ESR.

 High Sustained Limit (HSL) for a Generation Resource

 The limit established by the QSE, continuously updated in Real-Time, that describes the maximum sustained energy production capability of the Resource.